joelortizsosa/EMG_Processing/doc/README.md

 *Poppy_Force_Driver.m*

-Then, you need to launch the software of learning:
+Once you've collected the EMG data, you need to launch the software of learning:

 *model_par_cibles.m*

-Finally, you can start a control only with your EMG signals, like in this [video](https://vimeo.com/134840606), using this code:
+Finally, when you've obtained the mathematical model you can start to control only with your EMG signals, like in this [video](https://vimeo.com/134840606), using the code of the following file:

 *poppy_ExpEMGDriven.m*

+*Note: All the files are in the folder Software*